colbyford/af3-on-hpc/README.md

 ```

 4. In the `weights/` folder, you'll need to request the model parameters using [this form](https://forms.gle/svvpY4u2jsHEwWYS6).
 Once they send you the link to the weights, you can download them using the following command.
+Not that there are restrictions as to how the model can be used.

 ```bash
 wget -P ./weights/ https://storage.googleapis.com/alphafold3/models/64/<your_key>/af3.bin.zst